 Wasps are predatory insects that fall under the order Hymenoptera and the suborder Apocrita.
 Unlike ants and bees who also fall under the suborder Apocrita, wasps sting their potential predators.
-Wasps appear to be sleek, smooth exoskeleton, legs with few hairs and wings.
-They have mouth parts used for biting and an antennae.
+Wasps appear to be sleek, having a smooth exoskeleton, legs with few hairs and wings.
+They have mouth parts used for biting and antennae.
 Wasps comprise more than 10,000 kinds of species.
 They are divided into solitary wasps and social wasps and the majority of them are solitary wasps.
 Solitary wasps fall under the superfamilies Chrysidoidea, Apoidea and Vespoidea and social wasps fall under the family Vespidae.

 Now let’s look at the life cycle of wasp to get a better understanding.

 1) Queen lays Eggs:

 The fertilized female wasp queen hibernates during the winter season.
 The queen wasps emerge after their hibernation period is over and start building a nest for themselves.
 The queen wasp chews wood materials and spits the remaining parts, which is used for making the nest.
 The queen wasp builds small cells and lays 200 to 300 eggs in a day.
 Wasps do not reuse their nests and make new nests every year.
 Hence, we do not see active wasp nests during the spring season.
 Wasps depend on nectar from plants and flowers and contribute to the pollination of plants.

 During this stage, the wasps are building their nests and colonies.
 The wasp chews wood material, mixes it with saliva to create a paste, which is used as a material to build the nest.
 The eggs laid inside the nest are fertilized by stored sperms by queen wasp.
 During this stage, the size of the nest gets bigger as more wasps join the colony.
 Sterile wasps emerge and help in building the nest.